Start9Labs/documentation/site/source/developer-docs/packaging.rst

         cargo --version

-- Embassy SDK - StartOS has an embedded Software Development Kit (SDK).
+- Start SDK - StartOS has an embedded Software Development Kit (SDK).
 You can install this component on any system, without needing to run StartOS.

     .. code-block::